 Question: "What is eros love?"

-Conversely, while there is nothing inherently sinful with erotic love, it is in this sphere of love that our sinful nature is made most manifest because it primarily centers on the self, whereas phileo and agapao focus on others.
-Consider what the Aapostle Paul tells the Colossian church: “Put to death therefore what is earthly in you: sexual immorality, impurity, passion, evil desire, and covetousness, which is idolatry” (Colossians 3:5).
-The Greek word for “sexual immorality” is the same word from which we get ‘pornography’ (Gk. porneia), which essentially covers the gamut of sexual sin (adultery, fornication, homosexuality, bestiality, etc.).
+Even though there is nothing inherently sinful with erotic love, it is in this sphere that our sinful nature is easily made manifest because eros focuses primarily on sensuality and self.
+Storge, philia, and agapé focus on relationship and others.
+Consider what the apostle Paul tells the Colossian church: “Put to death therefore what is earthly in you: sexual immorality, impurity, passion, evil desire, and covetousness, which is idolatry” (Colossians 3:5).
+The Greek word for “sexual immorality” is porneia (the root of our word pornography).
+This essentially covers the gamut of sexual sin (adultery, fornication, homosexuality, bestiality, etc.).

 When shared between husband and wife, erotic love can be a wonderful thing, but because of our fallen sin nature, expressions of eros too often become porneia.
 In dealing with eros, human beings tend to go to extremes, becoming either ascetics or hedonists.
 The ascetic completely eschews sensual or sexual love.
 The hedonist sees unrestrained sexual passion and all forms of sensuality as perfectly natural and to be indulged.
 The biblical view is a balance between these two sinful extremes.
 Within the bond of heterosexual marriage, God celebrates the beauty of sexual love: “Let my lover come into his garden and taste its choice fruits.
 I have come into my garden, my sister, my bride; I have gathered my myrrh with my spice.
 I have eaten my honeycomb and my honey; I have drunk my wine and my milk.
 Eat, O friends, and drink; drink your fill, O lovers” (Song of Solomon 4:16—5:1).
 Outside of biblical marriage, eros becomes distorted and sinful.